Hashime Murayama

 Hashime Murayama (1879–1954) was a Japanese American painter and scientific illustrator.
 He was best known for his exquisite paintings of birds, insects, fish, mammals, and other wildlife.
 Employed by the National Geographic Society from 1921 to 1941, his work was featured in The National Geographic Magazine.

-During World War II he was interned for being Japanese.
+During World War II he was interned in the USA for being Japanese.
 Despite this, he worked with George Papanicolaou at Cornell University, creating images of cancer cells that were used to train diagnosticians and prove the effectiveness of the Pap smear as a life-saving cancer screening method.

 Life

 Hashime Murayama was born in Japan in 1879, and graduated in 1905 from the Kyoto Imperial Art Industry College.
 He came to the United States the following year.
 In 1910 his teacher’s daughter, Nao Makino, joined him, and they were married in New York City.
 Their sons Ken and Sutemi were born in 1911 and 1919.

 Hashime Murayama was employed as a technician at Weill Cornell Medicine for several years, preparing slides, doing microscope drawings, and making models for anatomical study.
 In 1914 he patented a technique for mounting biological tissues to prepare them for photography.
 While at Cornell, he became a friend of Greek-born doctor and researcher George Papanicolaou.

 Hashime Murayama also pursued a career as an artist, often visiting the New York Aquarium where he painted fish among the plants and rocks of their environment.
 He paid close attention to details such as the exact number of scales on a fish, and combined this scientific accuracy with vivid artistic treatments of color and light.

 In 1921, the National Geographic Society hired Murayama.

 As an artist at National Geographic, he paid meticulous attention to his drawings, adding his distinct style to them and making them instantly popular.
 He painted fish, which were his personal favorite, frogs, spiders, ants, honeybees, wasps, and butterflies.
 To get sources from which to study, he kept bug specimens in a jar and visited aquariums to look at frogs, trout, and salmon.

 The 1926 Washington, D.C. directory shows that “Hashime Murayama, artist” was the owner of a new house at 2436 37th Street, NW, in the brand-new neighborhood called Glover Park.

 After a career of over twenty years as an artist at National Geographic, Murayama left (or was fired) in September 1941 because he was an immigrant.
 At this time, Japan-United States relations were about to be severed due to the attack on Pearl Harbor.
 Murayama was replaced as staff artist by Walter A. Weber, whose artwork was stated to be superior to Murayama's.